Glen4687/invoice-reader/README.md

-# Invoice Extractor AI
+# Invoice Extractor

-This project is a web application that uses AI to extract structured data from PDF invoices.
+This project is a web application that extracts structured data from PDF invoices.
 Users can upload an invoice, and the application will parse the document to return a clean JSON object containing the invoice details.

 ## Technology Stack